“The clearest way into the universe, is through a forest wilderness”

 Food and Accommodation: participants bring their own tent and camping gear.
 Food is coordinated by the trainers.

 Course description Module II This module translates theory into practice.
-Here, a hands-on, practical experience and training is provided through process oriented, direct experience of a Nordic Friluft Therapy outdoor intervention.
+A hands-on, practical experience and training is provided through process oriented, direct experience of a Nordic Friluft Therapy outdoor intervention.
 Meta-reflections are continuously added around the situations that arise, and for the ongoing therapeutic process.
-This offers an opportunity to experience and train the different parts of the outdoor therapy intervention.
-During these days you will also have the opportunity to go deeper into how you practically and therapeutically develop your leadership in outdoor therapy.
 To participate, it is advisable that you have completed Module I.

 Module III: Nordic Friluft Therapy – from Theory and Practice to Science